picoswap/pico-test-tokens/README.md

 # Pico test tokens

-These are tokens deployed to Beresheet used for testing purposes.
+These are tokens deployed to Rinkeby & Beresheet used for testing purposes.

 ### Contract Addresses
 | Chain     | Token     | Address   |